jodyHamilton/drupal-zapier/README.md

 ## Getting started using this app

 To use this app, please ask me for a 'Zapier invite': I'll need your email.
-You can hit me up at my [https://www.drupal.org/u/jody-lynn](Drupal contact form) You'll get an email from [Zapier]( https://zapier.com/app/home) and then you will be able to use a 'Drupal' trigger or action when creating a 'zap' in zapier.
+You can hit me up at my [Drupal contact form](https://www.drupal.org/u/jody-lynn) You'll get an email from [Zapier](https://zapier.com/app/home) and then you will be able to use a 'Drupal' trigger or action when creating a 'zap' in zapier.

 You can optionally clone this repo and push your own forked version of the app in order to use it, but I need users with live zaps in order to get the app published.